intel/nauta/docs/installation-and-configuration/User_Management/UM.md

 1. Use the following command:

-`$ nctl launch webui`
+`nctl launch webui`

 2. Your default Web browser opens and displays the Web UI.
 For Administrators, the Web UI displays a list experiments and shows the following message:

 `No data for currently signed user.
 Click here to load all users data.`

 The image shows the Nauta Web UI.
 This UI contains experiment information that can be sorted by name, status, and various dates.
 Refer to the [Nauta User Guide](/docs/user-guide) for detailed Nauta Web UI information.

 ![New Users Added](../Z_examples/WEB.PNG)